Frequently Asked Questions

 A copy of the Auditions Appeals Procedure is available upon request from the Admissions and Registry Administrator.

 What documents do I need when applying for a course at London Studio Centre?

 When you apply you will need:

-- Two digital photographs: one passport style head shot and one full length photograph in dance wear.
+- Two digital photographs: one passport style head shot and one full length photograph in close fitting dance wear.

 - Two written references, one from your current school or college and one from your dance teacher.

 - A personal statement of your aims, ambitions and career aspirations and your reasons for wishing to enrol at London Studio Centre.